ITU-BDSA23-GROUP17/Chirp/docs/report.md

 The unit tests are designed to test each individual component of our application by itself.

-We have designed a series of unit tests to verify that our DTOs correctly encapsulate data and that they behave as expected when interacting with them.
+We have designed a series of unit tests to verify that our DTOs correctly encapsulate data.
 These tests confirm that each DTO retains and accurately represents the data passed to its constructor.

 ### DTO Unit Tests